acolef/little_lemon/README.md

 - [Design document](https://www.figma.com/design/ekIgzNFuWd5TzEOLA8dhv6/Little-Lemon-prototype?node-id=1-142&t=17BLUr9q3bBLOvOP-1)
 - [Higher resolution style guide reference](https://github.com/acolef/little_lemon/blob/main/style-guide/PG_LittleLemon_StyleGuide.pdf)

-I have tried to stay faithful to both while designing the site, while prioritzing clarity, stylistic consistency, readability, accessibility, semantics, and functionality.
+I have tried to stay faithful to both while designing the site, while prioritizing clarity, stylistic consistency, readability, accessibility, semantics, and functionality.
 (Note that the other pages in the design document link were created as Figma exercises, and were not intended to reflect the actual site design.)

 During development, I decided to add some additional functionalities which we were not required to implement.
 I felt that these functionalities were imperative for an operable and responsive website, and creating them presented significant learning opportunities, as well as skill refreshers.